“You know Bobby Kennedy was killed there?”

 He yells to come back to shore.
 I shake my head and roll over, stroking fast and firmly to keep my circulation going.
 It’s what I need to keep alive.
 I feel like a primitive man, facing unknown and deadly danger.
 I know I’m alive.

 It takes a while to reach the ‘outside’ where the reforming waves are cresting.
 Before getting there, I duck dive under the white water.
 The first few times, I fail to go deep enough.
 The swirling whitewash grabs me and pushes me ten yards back toward the beach.
 I need to dive deep enough to escape their reach.
-After several waves I have lost almost all the distance I have swum.
+After several waves I have lost almost all the distance I swam.
 Finally I learn to go as deep as possible.
 On the sandy bottom, I use my hands to grasp the hard sand, keeping myself from being pulled backwards.
 As soon as the roaring wave passes overhead, I push-off the bottom, quickly reaching the surface.
 I’m able to gasp several breaths before the next rush of whitewater hits me.
 I dive to the bottom again.
 The next time I come up, I’m able to take several arm strokes to move further outside.
 I dive again and this time I crawl a yard or so on the sandy bottom before popping up.
 I’m making progress.
 The elation gives me strength.
 I forget about the headache and the numbing cold.
 After about ten minutes I reach a dead zone.
 The swells come through but don’t crest and break again.
 I hear the thunderous roar as they crash ten yards inside of where I bob.
 I have defeated them.
 I am safe.

 Suddenly I see a bigger swell approaching.
 I calculate it will crash before it reaches me.
 I thrash my arms and sprint as fast as possible, head down and not breathing.
 I feel the extra push from the fins Jake gave me.
 ‘Thank you, Jake.’
 I look up in time to catch my breath and see how the wave is forming.
 Forming makes me think of Safety’s band.
 They will never know this thrill.
 I’m over being fearful for my life.
 I’m exultant.
 The wave is going to pass me by.
 As it lifts me above the fray I see two additional waves closely following.
 Again I feel they will tumble me if I don’t move further outside.
 I thrash and sprint to safety.
 Finally, there’s a break.
 I’m far from shore.
 Jake is a stick figure on the beach, still watching and probably still worried.
 I raise my arm and wave.
 He waves back.
 I feel a sense of relief in the confidence of his waving.

 Laying on my back, I rest until my breathing returns to normal.
 I realize I’m no longer cold.
 I’m pumped from the exertion and exhilaration.
 I look up the coast.
 In front of cliffs on the shore, the waves are breaking far outside.
 I catch a glimpse of the skilled board surfer.
 He’s testing waves far bigger than test me.
 It takes brazen confidence to ride and conquer these monsters.
 I steel myself to actually challenge the mini-monsters that I face on the inside break.
 A line of three swells approaches.
 I begin to estimate where they will crest and break.
 I’m safe enough outside.
 When the first one approaches, I turn and stroke to match its speed.
 I’m too slow.
 It passes me by.
 The next one approaches, just as fast.
 This time I use my new fins, kicking as strongly as possible.
 I feel the wave lift me up above the water in front of us, the mini-monster and me.
 I feel it momentarily slow and lift me higher as it crests.
 I perch on the edge of the lip.
 The distance to the water below seems immense, at least the height from my window at home to the ground below.
 I chicken out, pulling back at the last-minute, and sliding down the backside of the wave.
 As if to mock my challenge, I’m now inside the breaking point of the third wave.
 It crashes on top of me, sending me spinning to the bottom and bouncing off the sand with a hard thump to my shoulder.
 ‘Shit.’
 I come up gasping for breath.
 Sure enough, another set is lining up to crush me.
 I swim furiously into their faces, diving under the breaking lips.
 On the third wave, I dive into rather than under the wave.
 I take two butterfly kicks and a butterfly pull, exiting the back of the wave, and flying completely out of the water.
 “Did Jake see that?’
 I look back.
 He is standing still, hands on hips, willing me to come in.
-It’s my first ride, except I went 180 degrees in the wrong direction.
+It’s my first ride, except it went 180 degrees in the wrong direction.
 I hear a thunderous crash and roar as the wave finally breaks.

 Should I go in?
-Maybe I can ride some of those inside waves that I easily passed through on my way outside.
+Maybe I can ride some of those inside waves that I easily passed through on my way to the outside.
 Jake is telling me to give up.
 I’m not prepared for these large outside mini-monsters.
 I am resolute and steel myself for a second attempt.
 I lay on my back watching the ocean for the next swell.
 It doesn’t take long.
 Another set of three waves approaches.
 I figure I’ll wait for the third and final one, to avoid being caught inside if I fail to catch the first ones.
 My patience is rewarded.
 I wait and I’m in the perfect position to catch the third wave.
 Again I look a long way down into the trough below me.
 I have two seconds to decide which direction to go, left, right or straight ahead.
 Straight is over the falls and not my natural direction.
 I know the swell is coming from the north.
 I lean to my right and go toward the south, down the coast.
 I’m sliding along at the right speed, just barely kicking my new fins.
 I put out my right hand.
 The spray of my speed hits me in the face causing me to turn upwards on the wave and momentarily slow down.
 It tumbles me and I’m being held under by tons of water which only wants to keep me down.
 I spin around and swim toward the surface.
 I shoot my arm in the air.
 I rode it for at least 3 seconds.
 Jake waves again with real enthusiasm.
 Knowing how to act like a real surfer, I give him a modest nod.
 Suddenly I know I have to swim back to the safe zone.
 Luckily no swell interrupts my furious sprint to safety.

 The next set comes and I again take the third wave.
 This time I take off to my left and quickly rush down the face of the wave feeling the curl coming right at me.
 I turn almost at the bottom, rushing up the face, much like I had observed the board surfer on the point break.
 My speed is incredible.
 Without turning back to see where the curl is, I go over the lip and tumble into the white water from a previous wave.
 I sprint again to the outside.
 Now I have enough time to catch my breath before the next set.
 I’m having fun.
 I can do this, despite the danger.
 That’s when I make another rookie mistake.
 The next set approaches.
 I’m in the perfect spot to catch the first wave.
 What the hell, I can deal with the following waves, as long as I get a decent ride.
 Maybe I’m worried about being caught inside.
 As I go to exit over the breaking edge, it catches me and throws me back into the trough, a good ten feet.
 ‘Crack,’ my head hits the hard sandy bottom.
 I black out.